andrewt3000/MachineLearning/transformer.md

 Encoder only models were popular from 2018 - 2022.

 ## LLMs Large Language Models
-Autoregressive decoder only models, such as ChatGPT, generate text.
-These models became popular starting in 2022 with the success of ChatGPT.
+LLMs became popular starting in 2022 with the success of ChatGPT.
+LLMs are language models in that they predict the next word.
+They are large in terms of parameter count, and tokens they are trained on.
+They also require large amount of compute resrouces to create frontier models.
+The architecture of an llm is typically an autoregressive decoder only tranformer models.
+LLMs often use an architecture, mixture of experts, that places a router before "expert" networks that evaluate which network can best handle the request.

 ## Academic history
 - 2017 transformer paper [Attention Is All You Need](https://arxiv.org/abs/1706.03762) (Vaswani et al., 2017) [blog](https://research.google/blog/transformer-a-novel-neural-network-architecture-for-language-understanding/)